AmelieRolland/weather-app/README.md

 There is a big JS community on internet so I could find most solutions to my problematics.

 Still, I integrate a real time clock, but I couldn't find a way to make it use the timezone...
-So, so far, apparently I can use it only in France ; if I set a different city abroad it won't change the time.
+So, so far, apparently I can use it only in France (metropolitain) ; if I set a different city abroad it won't change the time.
 (I found out that when I use the data, the setInterval won't work as it should.)
 I will work on this.

+> [!NOTE]
+> **UPDATE** I finally found a way to add the timezone with a function! 🎉

 I added a file, in Services, where I made a function to change the main image + description acording to the weather code.